Health in Finland: Communicable diseases

 HIV/AIDS is not a major public health concern in Finland.
 The prevalence among adult population on 2009 was 0.1%.
-HIV/AIDS in Europe is much more common than in Finland, and the countries very near to Finland have much higher prevalence rates, due to increased travel HIV/AIDS rates in Finland may rise.
+HIV/AIDS is much more common in other European countries than in Finland.
 It had the lowest rate of death from communicable diseases in Europe (9 per 100,000) in 2015.

 Noncommunicable diseases

 The most significant public health problems are currently circulatory diseases, cancer, musculoskeletal diseases and mental health problems.
 Emerging problems are obesity, chronic lung diseases and type 2 diabetes.
-300 000 Finns are diagnosed with diabetes.
-Approximately 200 000 suffer from type 2 diabetes unknowingly and many more have prediabetes.
-The number of people with diabetes are estimated to double in 10 years.
-Most of the incidences could be prevented with healthy life styles, i.e. sufficient level of physical activity, obtaining normal weight and eating healthy.
+300,000 Finns are diagnosed with diabetes.
+Approximately 200,000 suffer from type 2 diabetes unknowingly and many more have prediabetes.
+The number of people with diabetes is estimated to double in 10 years.
+Most of these cases could be prevented with healthy lifestyles, i.e. sufficient level of physical activity, obtaining normal weight and eating healthy.

-Major causes of deaths in Finland are cardiovascular diseases, malignant tumours, dementia and Alzheimer's disease, respiratory diseases, alcohol related diseases and accidental poisoning by alcohol.
-In 2010 the leading causes of death among men aged 15 to 64 were alcohol related deaths, ischaemic heart disease, accident, suicides, lung cancer and cerbrovascular diseases.
-Among women the leading causes were breast cancer, alcohol related deaths, accidents, suicides, ischaemic heart disease and lung cancer.
+Major causes of deaths in Finland are cardiovascular diseases, malignant tumours, dementia and Alzheimer's disease, respiratory diseases, alcohol-related diseases and accidental poisoning by alcohol.
+In 2010, the leading causes of death among men aged 15 to 64 were alcohol-related deaths, ischaemic heart disease, accident, suicides, lung cancer and cerebrovascular diseases.
+Among women the leading causes were breast cancer, alcohol-related deaths, accidents, suicides, ischaemic heart disease and lung cancer.